 Dog Lake Mill D North Fork Trail is a 4.8 mile out and back trail located near Salt Lake City, Utah that features a lake and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until October.
+The trail is primarily used for hiking and is best used from June until October.

 THE SNOW IS HERE!
 Great snowshoeing, the trail is a little packed, but still a great experience, especially for a first timer!
 Watch out plenty of cross country skiers on the trail!